Focus On Dharmic “Drishti”

 20. The editors’ decision will be final and binding and editors have the final say over approval of articles.

-21. The actual process of pitch to publishing of article is still being worked on.
-For now, those interested please write to us to email@example.com for enquiries to contribute.
+21. Those interested please write to us to email@example.com for enquiries to contribute.